Suspended Particulate Matter Definition – SPM and RSPM

 With the use of wet strength cellulose filter material, the moisture absorption associated with the filters is minimal providing there is at least a 12-hour acclimatisation period.

 Desiccation should ideally be undertaken under ambient conditions, as accelerated desiccation over a warmer tray will result in severe curling of the filter and cracking of the filtrate.

-Multi-elemental scans can be conducted annually to a composite sample made up of all of each of the north, south, east and west filters of a single unit to obtain finger prints of the annual input or ambient dust.
+Multi-elemental scans can be conducted annually on a composite sample made up of each of the north, south, east, and west filters of a single unit to obtain fingerprints of the annual input or ambient dust.